evanq123/MooBot/README.md

 WIP

 # Known Bugs
+* !cleanup does not function properly.
 Needs more testing:
-* !cleanup on normal users
-* !rename on normal users
+* !rename on normal users.
-* filtered words on normal users
+* filtered words on normal users.
 # License

 Released under the [GNU GPL v3](LICENSE).